-Ph.D.
-Social Science (Anthropology); Bachelor of Arts & Social Sciences (Hons, Class 1)
+Ph.D. in Social Science (Anthropology); B. Arts & Social Sciences (Hons, Class 1)

 Understanding crisis experience: